draios/onprem-install-docs/6.X/6.6.0/README.md

       ```bash
       ./installer deploy
       ```
-7. On successful run of Installer towards the end of your terminal you should see the below:
+7. On a successful run of Installer towards the end of your terminal you should see the below:

       ```